-It is a truth universally acknowledged, that once you’ve had pasta in Italy, you can never go back.
+It is a truth universally acknowledged, information pills that once you’ve had pasta in Italy, you can never go back.
 Also, that every cook needs a really good knife.
 These truths might seem unrelated at first glance, but I assure you that in today’s blog post, they are not.
 (Mostly because I say so.)

 First things first, I’ve been making fresh pasta every week since I got back from Italy.
 I used to think it was too much work to make it fresh.
 Why go through all that trouble when you can just open a box?
 And for the most part that’s true, but making pasta dough is actually kind of fun and not nearly as troublesome as I thought.
 Once you get the hang of it, it’s downright easy.
 Especially since I found this fabulous technique where you just roll the dough out super thin, coat it in flour, then roll it up like a cigar.
 Just cut off little pieces and you have noodles.
 It’s amazing!